Generic selectors

 Yeovil Town

-The Club are investigating the possibility of building a new 3,500 capacity seated stand at the Copse Road End of the stadium.
-It is believed that this would be dependant on selling some land adjacent to Huish Park for retail development.
+The club is investigating the possibility of building a new 3,500-capacity seated stand at the Copse Road End of the stadium.
+This would, it is believed, depend on selling some land adjacent to Huish Park for retail development.